Adapting Pressure Vessels for Legacy Systems and Infrastructure

 3. What codes and standards apply when connecting modern pressure vessels to older infrastructure?

-4. How do material differences between old and new pressure vessel systems impact compatibility?
+4. How do material differences impact compatibility?

-7. What are the most common failure points when adapting pressure vessels to legacy systems?
+7. What are common failure points in adaptation projects?

 Key Takeaways